lgeorges1234/1_Private_Blockchain_Project/README.md

 ## General info

-1. The application will create a Genesis Block when we run the application.
+1. The application will create a Genesis Block when we the application is running.
 2. The user will request the application to send a message to be signed using a Wallet and in this way verify the ownership over the wallet address.
-The message format will be: `<WALLET_ADRESS>:${new Date().getTime().toString().slice(0,-3)}:starRegistry`;
+The message format is: `<WALLET_ADRESS>:${new Date().getTime().toString().slice(0,-3)}:starRegistry`;
-3. Once the user have the message the user can use a Wallet to sign the message.
+3. Once the user have the message, the user can use a Wallet to sign the message.
 4. The user will try to submit the Star object for that it will submit: `wallet address`, `message`, `signature` and the `star` object with the star information.
     The Start information will be formed in this format:
     ```json